charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Adv/Topics/By year/Calculus.md

 Refer formulas below (the non-chain rule versions).
 Note cases requiring proof.

 **NB** The trig derivative rules work on radians, not degrees.
 If a question is in degrees it first needs to be converted into radians.
+Convert back to degrees in final step if required.

 #### Rules of differentiation